EmmaRamirez/emmaramirez.me/README.md

 cp .env.example .env   # then edit DATABASE_URL if you need the database
 ```

+For local development, `DATABASE_URL` can point at your local Postgres instance.
+For production, the simplest setup is a hosted Postgres provider like Neon.

 ## Scripts

 | Command            | Description                                      |